HenningGC/Finance/2019/README.txt

-Python programs related to finance in 2019.
+Python programs related to finance created in 2019.